-What is a box junction?
+What is a yellow box junction?

 Box junction rules

 - If there is a stationary line of traffic queued on the road you wish to join, assess whether your car will be able to clear the box before proceeding.

-Top tip for navigating box junctions
+Top tip for navigating yellow boxes

-Think of box junctions a little like a level crossing.
+Think of the hatchings a little like a level crossing.
 You wouldn’t start to cross the train tracks until you’re certain that your whole car can make it to the other side of the barriers.
 Otherwise, you may end up trapped in the path of an oncoming train.
 Box junctions are similar—if you can’t make it across, you might end up in the path of other drivers.

-You must still make sure your exit road is clear, but you may have to wait for a gap in oncoming traffic before turning.
+The only time you’re allowed to stop in a yellow box is when you are turning right.
+You must still make sure your exit road is clear, but you may have to wait for a gap in oncoming traffic before actually turning.
 If that’s the case, you’re allowed to wait in the box until it’s safe to turn right.

-Get your car into position by driving slowly into the middle of the box, until the point at which you need to start your turn.
+- Get your car into position by driving slowly into the middle of the box, until the point at which you need to start your right turn.
 Make sure you don’t stray across into the path of oncoming traffic, who will be expecting you to be stopped in your lane.

-Be careful of following another vehicle turning right into the yellow box.
+Be very careful of following another vehicle turning right into the yellow box.
 It is allowed, but you might find that you are unable to turn safely before traffic starts to cross from the other direction.

 What if your traffic light goes red while you’re waiting to turn right?